Skip to main content Link Menu Expand (external link) Copy Copied

 Ons API Webhooks allow external integrations to receive notifications of events occurring in the Ons Suite.

-There are two common usecases in building an integration that can be improved by using Ons API Webhooks:
+There are two common use cases in building an integration that can be improved by using Ons API Webhooks:

 Maintaining a synchronized dataset for use in your integration